3.1 Quantify nutrient loads from biosolids disposition

 Approach

-To demonstrate the approach, monthly DMRs from 2018 were reviewed for each of the six major WWTFs in Sarasota County.
-These DMRs allow for the quantification of the nutrient loads and disposition of biosolids.
-The DMR data is provided by the WWTF and maintained in a publicly accessible database by FDEP.
-The distribution of dry tons transferred to the Charlotte County Bio-Recycling Facility as well as the corresponding pounds of total nitrogen (TN) and total phosphorus (TP) were calculated.
-Nutrient loads were calculated as the product of the reported dry tons transferred and the average percentage of nitrogen and phosphorus by dry weights of 2.21 and 1.24, respectively, as reported by Synagro.
-In 2018 the six major WWTFs in Sarasota County generated 5,498 tons of biosolids, resulting in 243,012 pounds of TN and 139,649 pounds of TP (Figures 3.1.1-3).
+To demonstrate the approach to quantifying biosolids nutrient contributions, monthly DMRs from 2018 were reviewed for Sarasota County’s six major WWTFs.
+These reports provided data on dry tons transferred to the Charlotte County Bio-Recycling Facility and were used to calculate associated nutrient loads.
+Total nitrogen (TN) and total phosphorus (TP) were calculated as the product of the reported dry tons transferred and average dry weight nutrient concentrations 2.21% nitrogen and 1.24% phosphorus provided by Synagro.
+In 2018 the six major WWTFs in Sarasota County generated 5,498 tons of biosolids, resulting in 243,012 pounds of TN and 139,649 pounds of TP (Figure 3.1.1 and Figure 3.1.2).

 Figure 3.1.1.
 Dry tons of biosolids in 2018 produced by the six major WWTFs in Sarasota County.
 Source: FDEP Discharge Monitoring Reports (DMRs)